 - Student engagement is not all fun and games.
-Instead, when students are immersed in serious learning – and they succeed – the joy of learning occurs.
+Instead, when students are immersed in serious activities – and they succeed – the joy of learning occurs.

 - Students learn better when it’s social.

 - When students are engaged, the teacher is engaged too.
-And that right there is what makes you enjoy teaching.
+And that is what makes you enjoy teaching.”

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.